-Tree Removal - Only 5 percent of the trees have been recommended for removal (Figure 8) and only 4 trees (three laurel oaks and one red cedar) were given a Priority 1 Removal.
+Tree Removal -

+Twenty-four percent of the trees have been recommended for removal (Figure 9) and only 8 trees (all laurel oaks) are given a Priority 1 Removal.
+Seven percent of all the trees were invasive species.
+Twenty one invasives are designated as Priority 3 Removals and three invasives are designated as Priority 2 Removals.
 The urgency of the removal is dependent upon the risk assessment score corresponding to each tree and their Priority classification.
 Not all removals have the same urgency.
 The urgency is determined by the likelihood of failure, size of tree part likely to fail, the target and the tree species.